What Am I Entitled To In a Divorce UK?

-There is an assumption that because money and assets need to be split fairly that everything will be divided 50/50, however, in most cases this is not the case.
+There is an assumption that because money and assets need to be split fairly everything will be divided 50/50, however, in most cases, this is not the case.

 For example, it may make more sense for one party to receive a lump sum from a property sale and the other spouse retains their pension pot.
 These are the discussions you need to have when agreeing to a financial settlement.

 An equal split of the matrimonial property may not always be deemed ‘fair’ but what is considered fair will differ from case to case.